 From July 1, 1993, to March 31, 2008, he was president of IMD and the Kristian Gerhard Jebsen Chair of International Shipping at the same institution.
 He is currently honorary president of CEIBS/Zurich Institute of Business Education.

-He is Norwegian and currently lives in Switzerland.
-He speaks Norwegian, English, German, Danish, and Swedish, and has working knowledge of French.
+A Norwegian national, he now lives in Switzerland and speaks Norwegian, English, German, Danish, and Swedish, and has a working knowledge of French.